xingh/docsray-mcp/docs/docs/tools/extract.md

 ## Next Steps

 - Learn about [Seek Tool](./seek) for navigation to specific content
-- See [Basic Extraction Examples](../examples/basic-extraction) for detailed use cases
-- Check [Table Extraction Guide](../examples/table-extraction) for structured data
 - Review [API Reference](../api/tools) for complete parameter documentation